The University’s Sickness Absence Policy & Procedure for staff confirms the following requirements on time off for medical appointments:

 i.
 If it is not possible for a member of staff to arrange for their GP, dentist and other medical appointment to be booked outside of their normal working hours, paid time off will be granted. ii.
 Unless the member of staff has specifically agreed and worked set normal working hours that are different, their normal working hours will be taken as Monday to Thursday 9.00am to 5.20pm and Friday 9.00am to 5.10pm with one unpaid hour for lunch. iii.
 If the member of staff has specifically agreed and worked set normal working hours that are different, these will be taken as their normal working hours. iv.
 It is reasonable for a manager to ask their member of staff for evidence of their attempt to arrange the appointment outside of working hours, in line with Sickness Absence Policy, but this must always be asked in a respectful way as part of a supportive approach to managing sickness and health. v.
 It is important that as much notice as is practically possible is given when a member of staff informs their manager of a medical appointment. vi.
 This guidance does not prevent a line manager and member of staff from mutually agreeing a different arrangement if this enables the medical appointment to take place as soon as possible, while minimising impact and disruption on work and works for the member of staff.

-Examples: • Under point ii, a medical appointment at 8am would not count as working time, but one at 5pm would count (till 5.20pm) • Under point iii and if the agreed and worked normal working hours were 8.00am to 4.20pm with one unpaid hour for lunch, then a medical appointment at 8am would count as working time, but one at 5pm would not count.
+- Under point iii and if the agreed and worked normal working hours were 8.00am to 4.20pm with one unpaid hour for lunch, then a medical appointment at 8am would count as working time, but one at 5pm would not count.

-Flexible Working & Leave Policy#
+Flexible Working & Leave Policy

 A flexi-time scheme allows staff to have an element of flexibility over their working hours.
 It involves flexible start and finish times around ‘core working hours’ (when attendance is required) and within the limitations of the ‘bandwidth’ (the earliest and latest times between which hours can be worked) allow staff more choice, subject to the operational requirements, over their working hours.